Rojinrn/NetworkMonitor/README.md

 ### Manual

-Add the NWPathMonitor+Combine.swift & NWInterface+Extension.swift on your project if using Combine.
+Add the NWPathMonitor+Combine.swiftt on your project if using Combine.

-Add the RXNetworkMonitor.swift & NWInterface+Extension.swift on your project if using RXSwift.
+Add the RXNetworkMonitor.swift on your project if using RXSwift.